What Perfusion Technology Majors Need to Know

 Amount of Education Required for Careers Related to Perfusion Technology

-Some degrees associated with perfusion technology/perfusionist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with perfusion technology/perfusionist require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|